anversa-pro/Restaurants_REST-API/README.md

 --- IMPORTANT: The project has access to an AWS RDS with prefilled data by default.
 Further, a Gunicorn server over AWS EC2 is available to test the API.
 Access to these tools is temporary.
 When no longer available, you can find a script in the repo to build it locally or with your preferred provider and update the .env file with the new database credentials. ---

-Note: If the server is no longer available, or you are testing the project locally, change the HOST for the IP you get running the app
+Note: If the server is no longer available, or you are testing the project locally, change the HOST for the IP you get running the app during the [installation](#installation) process.

 Three ways to test the API:

 ### Postman